Born to Win (song): Television

 Bini performed the full length of "Born to Win" for the first time live on ASAP Natin 'To on 13 June 2021.
 On 3 July 2021, the group performed the song on It's Showtime for the first time.

 On 19 September 2021, Bini teamed up with BGYO on a ASAP Natin 'To performance with The Light and "Born to Win".
 On 26 September 2021, the group performed the song in the coronation of the Miss Universe Philippines 2021.

 Music video

 Prior to the release of "Born to Win" official music video, teasers were posted throughout social media platforms.

 The music video was presented in an electrifying sequences and various futuristic settings.
 It was produced by YouMeUs MNL, directed by Amiel Kirby Balagtas and written by Edgar Dale Reciña, who worked also with BGYO's He's Into Her.
-The opening scene features a solar eclipse with a narrative flash-forward scenes of Jhoana, Maloi, Aiah, Gwen, Stacey, Colet, Mikha and Sheena then leads to a luminous cube-shaped vessel, carrying the group, descending onto a rock formation interspersed with dance sequences choreographed by Star System of Cube Entertainment headed by Kim Hyunjin, who worked with K-Pop acts such as Hyuna, 4Minute, CLC, and (G)I-dle.
+The opening scene features a solar eclipse with a narrative flash-forward scenes of Jhoanna, Maloi, Aiah, Gwen, Stacey, Colet, Mikha and Sheena then leads to a luminous cube-shaped vessel, carrying the group, descending onto a rock formation interspersed with dance sequences choreographed by Star System of Cube Entertainment headed by Kim Hyunjin, who worked with K-Pop acts such as Hyuna, 4Minute, CLC, and (G)I-dle.

 It was a well-received music video as it trended on YouTube on the day of its release.